 For this project, I examined how networks impact professional outcomes in academia, specifically for those with a marginalized identity within the academy.
 I interviewed 39 tenured or tenure track faculty members at two universities, one private research intensive (“R1”) university, and one teaching focused public college.
 I also collected network data from participants through a survey that evaluated their personal and professional networks.

-I am interested in exploring the boundaries and practices of qualitative research methods.
-In a paper co-authored with Shamus Khan, I explore how ethnographers might approach the challenge of conducting research in times of crisis, specifically during Covid-19.
+I am interested in exploring the boundaries and practices of qualitative research methods, and the need for more flexible and creative approaches and methods to support researchers as they carry out their work within an expanding and shifting interactional terrain, and in the face of personal and collective disruptions.
+This is a particularly salient issue for ethnographers, as our methods often call for close interaction and engagement with others.
+For example, in a paper co-authored with Shamus Khan, I explore how ethnographers might approach the challenge of conducting research in times of crisis, specifically during Covid-19.

 Prior to beginning my doctoral studies, I worked in public health research with a focus on HIV/AIDS.
 At the Fenway Institute, I collaborated with an interdisciplinary research team to implement clinical trials for the National Institutes of Health (NIH) Adolescent Trials Network (ATN).
 ATN is a national network that conducts preventative and therapeutic research with HIV-infected and HIV-at-risk pre-adolescents, adolescents, and young adults.
 Alongside my regular duties as a member of the research team, I also administered HIV tests and conducted pre- and post-test counseling; revitalized and coordinated the institutional Youth Community Advisory Board (YCAB); and, engaged in Community Based Participatory Research (CPBR) through Connect2Protect, an initiative that sought to mobilize communities to examine the root causes of HIV among young people and address them through long-term structural change objectives.